19 Classroom seating arrangements fit for your teaching

 Create your own classroom seating arrangement

-I guess these are more or less all the possible classroom seating arrangments.
+I guess these are more or less all the possible classroom seating arrangements.
 Of course, you can make combinations of different classroom layouts and adapt them to your own classroom and available space.
 Use this basic lesson plan template with a whiteboard below.
 Use the stickers I created to set up your own classroom layout for your teaching purpose.
 It’s not a classroom seating arrangement app, but it comes close.
-It gives you much more freedom as you can draw your own classroom layout.
+It gives you much more freedom as you can draw your own classroom setup.
+Check out this tool (the worksheet widget) on BookWidgets!

 Every classroom is different.
 The most important thing is that students feel confident and trust the classroom environment.
 Make sure to move around your student desks from time to time so you have the perfect classroom seating arrangement for your lesson.